LifePractice PBL

 But why?
 Why tinker?
 Because it creates conditions to develop people who can DO things differently in the world.

-This is about 3-4 leaps ahead of the traditional-classroom approach.
-I’m still working up a visual in my mind to convey the point more clearly.
 I want to consider all forms, all versions, all studios of “make” to include making dance.
 Making music.
 Making food.
 Making clothes.
 Making furniture.
 Making robots.
 Making code.
 Making people think differently.
 Doing differently.
 Making a difference with your stuff.
 Making…making…making…Making a living.

 What’s your take?
 Where am I missing a point?
 An idea?
 What do you have in your hand, that when combined with what I have in my hand, makes us each better at what we do?